xSandoval21x/calculator/README.md

-#Calculator
+# Calculator
-A calculator made using HTML, CSS, and Javascript
+A web version of a calculator made using HTML, CSS, and Javascript Project from the Odin Project curriculum

 <h1>Project Description</h1>
   <ul>